tabokie/tabokie.github.io/_posts/2021-01-30-futex-reacquainted.md

 int futex_wait(int *addr, int val);
 ```

-Without doubt this is a piece of elegancy.
-The idea of userspace address as unique identifier isn't rare in nowaday system code (see boost's [thread local pointer](https://github.com/boostorg/thread/blob/409c98f8b745e72bc326e93bfaf8a353d94a69b0/include/boost/thread/tss.hpp)).
+Without doubt this is a piece of elegance.
+The idea of using userspace address as an unique identifier isn't rare in nowaday system code (see boost's [thread local pointer](https://github.com/boostorg/thread/blob/409c98f8b745e72bc326e93bfaf8a353d94a69b0/include/boost/thread/tss.hpp)).
 What's brilliant is, futex further incorporates the CAS-like (compare and swap) semantics into this address -- the thread is blocked when `*addr` is indeed `val`.
 This turns out to be essential to enforce the atomicity of user\~kernel transition:

 ```rust
 static int a = NO_SIGNAL;